Ajax the Lesser

+Ajax the Lesser and Cassandra on an Attic-red figure cup, Louvre.

 Scene from the Trojan War: Cassandra clings to the Palladium, the wooden cult image of Athene, while Ajax the Lesser is about to drag her away in front of her father Priam (standing on the left).
 Fresco from the atrium of the Casa del Menandro (I 10, 4) in Pompeii.